Whether renting or owning, finding the best flooring for dogs is one of the most important questions in household upkeep.

 I have wood floors and a tile floor in the bathroom.
-Other folks may have wall-to-wall carpet or area rugs, laminated flooring, or even concrete.
-Depending on what type you have, you may need a lot of protection or a minimal amount.
+Other folks may have wall-to-wall carpet or area rugs, laminated flooring or even concrete.
+Depending on what type of flooring you have, you may need a lot of protection or a minimal amount.

 - Carpet or large area rugs – Carpet and rugs can be the toughest floor types to clean because stains and smells can soak in all the way to the padding.
 Some carpets do come with a sealant already on them, which helps repel stains.

 - Wood – A lot depends on if a wood floor is finished or unfinished.
 A finished floor may repel some stains but not entirely; an unfinished floor is more likely to absorb them.

 - Laminate – The coating on these floors will dissolve from messes such as urine, and moisture can make laminate buckle.
 If you have a puppy or an older dog, it will be easiest to completely cover a laminate floor, even if it’s with carpet.

 - Tile – Tile floors are beautiful (I sometimes sit in my bathroom and stare at mine) and they may be one of the best choices for dog owners if you can control what floors are put into your place.
 You‘ll need a sealant for the grout, however, or else any liquid messes will seep into it.